-All postdoctoral residents receive regularly scheduled, individual supervision for two hours per week throughout the training term.
+All postdoctoral residents receive regularly scheduled, individual supervision for two hours per week throughout the training year.
 Each resident receives individual supervision from two training supervisors, a primary supervisor and a delegated (secondary) supervisor, both of whom are licensed psychologists at the resident's work site.

 The functions of both the primary and secondary supervisors include monitoring patient welfare, enhancing the resident's clinical skills, promoting professional growth, evaluating the resident's progress, and providing feedback.
-The primary and secondary supervisors serve as both mentor and monitor/guide for the resident's clinical work and professional development during their tenure at KPNC.
-Residents also spend two hours per week in group supervision facilitated by licensed psychologists who may be the training director or primary, secondary or specialty supervisors.
-In accordance with California state law, each postdoctoral resident has access to their primary or delegated (secondary) supervisor at all times, via phone or pager, in case of an emergency.
+The primary and secondary supervisors serve as both mentor and monitors/guides for the resident's clinical work and professional development during their tenure at KPNC.
+The delegated (secondary) supervisor also monitors the resident's caseload and provides feedback and guidance.
+In accordance with California state law, each postdoctoral resident has access to their primary or delegated (secondary) supervisor at all times, via phone or pager, in case of emergency.